 - 10-Day Notice to terminate a lease for nonpayment of rent or utilities.
 This will give the tenant up to 5 days to pay the rent due or utility bill in full or dispute the notice.
 If the tenant chooses not to make the payment or dispute the notice, you can proceed with the eviction by going to the Residential Tenancy Branch (RTB) to file an eviction application.

 - 1-Month Notice to terminate the lease for a serious lease violation.
-Has the tenant caused excessive property damage or sublet the unit without permission?
-If so, you can serve them a 1-month notice to vacate the property.
+Have the tenants caused excessive property damage or sublet the unit without permission?
+If so, you can serve them a one month eviction notice to vacate the property.
 The tenant will have only 10 days to dispute the notice.
 If they don’t and remain on the property, you can go to the RTB and file an eviction application.

 Order of Possession